code-openness/sparql-visualizer/README.md

 **_or_**

-You install the node version manually, that specified in the `.nvmrc` file, that can also be found at the top of this readme file, from the [official site](https://nodejs.org/en/).
+You install the node version manually, which is specified in the `.nvmrc` file and can also be found at the top of this readme file, from the [official site](https://nodejs.org/en/).

 ### Yarn

-Package management is done with [yarn](https://yarnpkg.com/lang/en/), for consistency use the version from the badge specified at the top of the readme file or higher.
+Package management is done with [yarn](https://yarnpkg.com/lang/en/).
+For consistency, use the version from the badge specified at the top of the readme file or higher.

 ### Install all dependencies